bellrose-hoa/website/content/_index.md

 ## Annual Meeting
 The 2023 Annual meeting will be held on

-**Thursday, May 18th 2023, @6:30PM** at the **Intersection of 34th St and 125th PL.**
+~~Thursday, May 18th 2023, @6:30PM at the Intersection of 34th St and 125th PL.~~ had insufficient attendance to achieve a qurom and is rescheduled to **Wednesday October 4th, @7:00PM**.

-We are taking into consideration that some homeowners may still be reluctant to meet inside in a group setting so we have decided to hold the meeting outside come rain or shine.
-Please bring a chair with you if you wish one.
-We will review the current financials of the HOA and vote on board members.
-The current board members have served since 2018 and we are overdue to review/vote on board members.
-Overall the meeting should be fairly short and not take more than 30 minutes.
+We will meet in the South County Fire Station 12 Meeting Room.
+The address is 3525 108th St SE, Everett, WA 98208 and is approximately 2 minutes away north on 35th Street.

 ## Documents